 METHODOLOGY

-This chapter discusses the framework utilized in the current study, including participants and procedure, measures, and statistical analysis.

-Participants and Procedure
+Participants

 The current research will be based on previously collected data.
 Participants included 206 undergraduate students who were part of the educational psychology research pool at a large southeastern university.
 The participating students were provided the option of completing a research review paper or participating in this study to fulfill a research requirement for their course.
 This option was provided to students in 3-4 classes over the course of multiple semesters.
 Volunteers were also obtained from other psychology and education courses.